Resource-Efficient Neural Networks for Embedded Systems: Background

-As mentioned in the beginning of this section, most architectures follow the simple scheme of repeating several layers of linear transformation followed by a non-linear function $\phi$.
+As stated earlier in this section, the majority of architectures follow the simple pattern of repeating several layers of linear transformation followed by a non-linear function $\phi$.
 Although most successful architectures follow this scheme, recent architectures have introduced additional components and subtle extensions that have led to new design principles.
 In the following, we give a brief overview of the most prominent architectures that have emerged over the past years in chronological order.